graezykev/normalise-your-git-commit-and-push/steps.md

 i.e. your commit message must be at least like `"feat: your commit description ..."`,

-Your message of `"commit"` couldn't satisfy the rule, means you commit will fail.
+Your message of `"commit"` couldn't satisfy the rule, which means your commit will fail.

 ## 7. Add Commit Message Format Rules to Commit Message Hook